Lonely-Corporation/Is-the-Proxy-Blocked/README.md

    ```bash
    git clone https://github.com/Lonely-Corporation/Is-the-Proxy-Blocked.git
    ```
-3. Edit the links.txt file and fill it with links to check
+3. Edit the links.txt file and fill it with links to check (example links in links.txt)
 4. Run the code